Mold Prevention – 8 Tips to get rid of mold

 Another great way of controlling humidity in the vicinity of your products is by using Silica Gel.
 As a rule of thumb, 1 gram of Silica Gel is required for a container of 1 liter and so on.
-Here is a table that gives an estimate for the amount of Silica gel you need for the varying container sizes.
+Here is a table that gives an estimate of the amount of Silica gel you need for the varying container sizes.

 Note: These are only estimated values.
 Please contact Tetra Inspection, to get the exact values calculated for your environment.